Sbozzolo/kuibit/docs/grid_data.rst

 The :py:meth:`~.contains` is syntactic sugar for the same operation.

 To obtain all the coordinates in the grid, you can use the :py:meth:`~.grid_data.UnfiromGrid.coordinates` method.
-This can be used in thre different ways.
+This can be used in three different ways.
 When called with no arguments, the output is a list of 1D arrays.
 Each of these arrays contains the coordinates along a fixed axis.
 For example, for the 2D grid, the first array will be the x coordinates, the second the y.
 Finally, with ``as_meshgrid=True``, the return value will be a NumPy meshgrid.
 This is useful for plotting.
 When ``as_same_shape=True`` the return value is a list of coordinates with the same shape of the grid itself, each element of this list is the value of that coordinate over the grid.
 This last one is the most useful way to do computations that involve the coordinates.
 You can obtained the coordinate as a list of coordinates along each direction also with the method :py:meth:`~.coordinates_1d`.

 To obtain a coordinate from a multidimensional index, just use the bracket operator (``box[i, j]``).